 Place the larger items into the bottom of the barrel first and top up with smaller objects.
 If you want to burn sensitive papers, it is worth placing a few smaller logs into the base and adding the papers on top.

 Use the burn barrel to destroy disposable materials such as wood, tree limbs, brush, cardboard, paper, and natural fabrics.

 Don’t burn household items such as plastics, rubber, or painted and treated wood.
 Burning plastics and rubber give off poisonous fumes which may harm you and the environment, while treated and painted timber may exude toxic chemicals into the atmosphere.

 Painted and treated wood needs to be disposed of in a safe, responsible manner at a recycling yard.
 Rubber and plastic materials also need to go out in the recycling where professionals may safely dispose of them.

 Use long matches to ignite paper or cardboard a the top of your pile.
 Once the cardboard catches, drop the match into the barrel.
 It may take a few attempts to get it started, but it will catch soon enough.

 Don’t use accelerants such as kerosene, lighter fluid, or gasoline to start your fire.
 Fire accelerants may cause the fire to burn uncontrollably and represent a severe hazard.

 You may use kindling in the base and on top of the rubbish to start your fire.
 A gentle start results in a more consistent fire that last longer and destroys everything inside the barrel.

-Cover the barrel
+4. Cover the Burn Barrel

 Once you feel satisfied with the fire, cover with the grating to contain the fire and prevent anything from escaping.